donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 In this post, we'll look at two ways of handling command line input in SBT:

 1. The _SBT way_, using its [built-in parsers](http://www.scala-sbt.org/0.13/docs/Parsing-Input.html) from the ground up
-2. Using [scopt](https://github.com/scopt/scopt) to take care of the details for us
+2. Using [scopt](https://github.com/scopt/scopt) to handle command line parsing for using

 I would definitely recommend the second approach if you are looking to do this yourself as I believe it is simpler, more pragmatic and more robust to change.